odpi/egeria-python/pyegeria/commands/doc/Visual Command Reference/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->
+# **hey_egeria:** A Visual Reference Summary

+This summary has embeds links and commentary for the Egeria CLI (**hey_egeria**).
+It is organized in the same manner as the CLI itself to simplify learning how to navigate the CLI.

+The commands and the structure of **hey_egeria** continue to evolve and expand based on the needs of the community.
+For this reason, each screenshot is time-stamped.
+A visual time-line of each command will be kept in the directories below but this document will continue to refer to only the current version.

+You will note that in most screenshots, the command used to generate the screenshot is displayed (usually in purple) with a purple arrow pointing to it.

+As always, we welcome your feedback and contributions to this work.

+ ---

 <!-- TOC -->
 * [**hey_egeria:** A Visual Reference Summary](#hey_egeria-a-visual-reference-summary)